 The end of an era, penned by Susan George...

 Over 25 years of breeding the Arabian purebred, Simon and I hosted many a showcase at Georgian Arabians, for our delight and audiences who came in their droves to share with us their love of horses.
 There are many amazing moments to remember; the time when Spirit of Esteem was presented teasing mare SG Isscia in the arena, how she got away from the handler and how incredibly well mannered Spirit was, presented with a mare running rings around him and I remeber my commentatiing words.
-"That I might soon be saying, this live covering is coming to you from Georgian Arabians!!!!"
+"That I might soon be announcing, Ladies and Gentleman I may soon be announcing a live covering, coming to you from Georgian Arabians!!!!"

 The time when black stallion SG Indigo (always a crowd pleaser) was showing off his magnificent paces while snapping up an entire palm tree in his mouth and holding it high in the air for his glory moment.
 The quadrille that began so professionally, until Sparky George decided to head in the opposite direction from all others, causing momentary chaos.!!
 The emotional moments so many, when Georgian Arabians Foundation mare Luzhana (dressed in authentic Egyptian costume) led her beautiful offspring around the arena with foal at foot SG Boranya to the music of "Lady in Red"

 The little girl from the disabled riding school who fell in love on her visit and the smile on her face when she presented me with a bouquet of spring flowers, a moment I'll not forget.
 The fun and calamities behind the scenes and all the wonderful support from my team, headed up for years by my stud manager Kate Benson.